tagundo/elichika/README.md

 # elichika
-A fork of https://github.com/arina999999997/elichika & https://github.com/YumeMichi/elichika, check out the original.
+A fork of https://github.com/arina999999997/elichika based on https://github.com/YumeMichi/elichika, check out the original.

 ## Installing
 Note that this part concern only this server implementation, and it only provide the easiest way to do things.